Fluorescein

 Fluorescein is an organic compound and dye based on the xanthene tricyclic structural motif, formally belonging to triarylmethine dyes family.
 It is available as a dark orange/red powder slightly soluble in water and alcohol.
-It is widely used as a fluorescent tracer for many applications.
+It is used as a fluorescent tracer in many applications.

-The color of its aqueous solutions is green by reflection and orange by transmission (its spectral properties are dependent on pH of the solution), as can be noticed in bubble levels, for example, in which fluorescein is added as a colorant to the alcohol filling the tube in order to increase the visibility of the air bubble contained within (thus enhancing the precision of the instrument).
+The color of its aqueous solutions is green by reflection and orange by transmission (its spectral properties are dependent on pH of the solution), as can be noticed in bubble levels, for example, in which fluorescein is added as a colorant to the alcohol filling the tube in order to increase the visibility of the air bubble contained within.
 More concentrated solutions of fluorescein can even appear red (because under these conditions nearly all incident emission is re-absorbed by the solution).

 It is on the World Health Organization's List of Essential Medicines.

 Uses

-Fluorescein sodium, the sodium salt of fluorescein, is used extensively as a diagnostic tool in the field of ophthalmology and optometry, where topical fluorescein is used in the diagnosis of corneal abrasions, corneal ulcers and herpetic corneal infections.
+Fluorescein sodium, the sodium salt of fluorescein, is used extensively as a diagnostic tool in the field of ophthalmology and optometry, where topical fluorescein is used in the diagnosis of globe rupture, corneal abrasions, corneal ulcers and herpetic corneal infections.
 It is also used in rigid gas permeable contact lens fitting to evaluate the tear layer under the lens.
 It is available as sterile single-use sachets containing lint-free paper applicators soaked in fluorescein sodium solution.

 The thyroxine ester of fluorescein is used to quantify the thyroxine concentration in blood.

 Fluorescein is also known as a color additive (D&C Yellow no. 7).
 The disodium salt form of fluorescein is known as uranine or D&C Yellow no. 8.

 Fluorescein is a precursor to the red dye eosin Y by bromination.